Pain in the Legs: Could It Be Peripheral Artery Disease?

 - Coldness in your lower leg or foot, especially when compared with the other side.

-- Sores (ulcer) that heal slowly or fail to heal.
+- Sores (ulcer) in the legs or feet that heal slowly or fail to heal.

 How is Peripheral Artery Disease Diagnosed?

-Diagnosis of Peripheral Artery Disease starts with a physical exam that includes checking the pulses in your legs.
+Diagnosis of Peripheral Artery Disease begins with a physical exam that includes checking the pulses in your legs.
+A few ways to diagnose PAD are:

 What are the treatment options?

 Once diagnosed, peripheral arterial disease can typically be managed with lifestyle changes and medication.
-It's very important to quit smoking, as well as control of high cholesterol, high blood pressure and diabetes.
+It's very important to quit smoking and control high cholesterol, high blood pressure, and diabetes.

-Severe narrowing may need minimally invasive procedures to restore blood flow to the legs.
+If an artery is blocked or narrowed, an angioplasty may be scheduled.
+An angioplasty is a minimally invasive procedure performed to restore blood flow to the legs.
 Sometimes doctors can do this by passing a catheter into the blocked artery and inflating a balloon or placing a metal stent to open the blockage.

 If left untreated, what could happen?

-- Symptoms can sneak up on you over time as the buildup of plaque in the arteries occurs gradually.
+If PAD is left untreated, symptoms can sneak up on you over time as the buildup of plaque in the arteries occurs gradually.
+Those who suffer from untreated PAD can develop serious health problems such as:

-- Don’t ignore leg pain!
-Talk to your doctor if you are experiencing above mentioned symptoms.
-Screenings for Peripheral Artery Disease are simple and convenient.
+Don’t ignore leg pain!
+Talk to your doctor if you are experiencing any of the symptoms or signs listed above.